-I tend to be more responsive to other’s needs than my own, so not to be overwhelmed I try to balance others needs with my own from time to time.
+I tend to be more responsive to other’s needs than my own, so not to be overwhelmed; I try to balance other’s needs with my own from time to time.

-I am the type of person that likes to ask questions and equally interested in others inner feelings.
+I am the type of person that likes to ask questions and equally interested in other’s inner feelings.

-I have an appreciation for the arts, as an evening listing to music, going to the museum, movies or talking about poetry intrigues me.
-I have a wide variety of interests, driven by the fact that I incline to try new activities, visit new places, and try new foods.
+I have an appreciation for the arts, as an evening listing to music, going to the museum, movies, or talking about poetry intrigues me.
+I have a wide variety of interests, driven by the fact that I incline to try new activities, visit new places, and try fresh foods.
 I may even appear to be unconventional to some!
 This also makes me appreciate diversity, as discussing others’ religious or political views rarely threaten my own.

 I am generally comfortable around others and good at adapting to social situations.
 I can find myself being contemplative one day, or in the mood to be more adventurous the next.
-Some situations call for watching before taking action, and others call for being more outspoken.
+Some cases call for watching before taking action, and others call for being more outspoken.
 I don’t mind being a leader, but I don’t seek the position.
-When part of a couple, it’s important for me to balance time spent alone with time spent together.
+When part of a couple, it’s essential for me to balance time spent alone with time spent together.

 At times, I have to watch myself, or I may become a perfectionist.
 I enjoy being organized, a trait that helps me to reach the goals I set for myself.

-I navigate the waters of my emotional lives, and some days I feel in control while other days they get the best of you.
-This is most likely dependent on the situation, as I know how to make a good day last and I have learned how to tolerate my negative ones.
+I navigate the waters of my emotional lives, and some days I feel in control while other days, they get the best of you.
+This is most likely dependent on the situation, as I know how to make a good day last, and I have learned how to tolerate my negative ones.

 I don’t like feeling angry, so I try to be tolerant and learn to accept the usual frustrations.
 Friends would consider me to be stable and content.
 In general, I believe myself well-adjusted to the ups and downs of life.